Nathassia: Music career

 As part of her studies International Music Management at InHolland University in Haarlem, North Holland, she moved to London to gain experience in the music business with her now management company ArchangelUK.
 On one of her first working days in their studio the singer who was booked called in sick and Nathassia was asked if she could sing instead, the result was "Someone Like Me" with Italian producers "Soulcast".

-Having tasted global success as a featured artist with Russian electronic music producers Moonbeam including being A List on Kiss FM UK and performing live on Dutch National Radio 3FM, Nathassia completed her studies in The Netherlands and moved to London to set up her recording studio's in Brixton, South London to write and record her debut album "Light Of The World" which was released on the 30th of March 2017 by Inter-dimensional Recordings.
+Having tasted global success as a featured artist with Russian electronic music producers Moonbeam including being A List on Kiss FM UK and performing live on Dutch National Radio 3FM, Nathassia completed her studies in The Netherlands and moved to London to set up her recording studio's in Brixton, South London to write and record her debut album "Light Of The World" which was released on 30 March 2017 by Inter-dimensional Recordings.

 Nathassia co-produced the album with underground electronic music producers including British Dubstep producer Stenchman and chose to write several songs with Grammy Award winner writer/producer Bruce Elliott-Smith.
 The first single that was released from the album, "Turning Headz", charted at number 19 in the Music Week Pop chart, number 22 in the UK National club chart and gained support from the likes of e.g. Eddy Temple Morris, BBC 6, Kiss and Mixmag.

 In August 2016 Nathassia was featured on the Channel 4 UK TV show The Casting Couch.
 In May 2017 Nathassia commenced her first national UK tour called Feel The Future Now.

 On 21 June 2018, Nathassia released her second album Devine Sunrise produced with downtempo artist / DJ Pete Ardron.
 The album reached the Top 5 in the UK iTunes Album Chart (Electronic).

 Her single "In My Head" was playlisted on Club MTV and MTV Dance International and charted at number 9 in Club MTV's Big 20.
 "Change The World" reached MTV UK's Top 20 and was playlisted on Club MTV, MTV Dance International and Clubland TV.